-- aa.
-Detached accessory structures, with a total square footage of less than Three Hundred (300) square feet and are placed within the allowable ten (10) foot rear setback and ten (10) foot side setback shall have a height restriction of fourteen (14) feet in height or less. - (4) Roof eaves for non-sprinkled buildings shall be twenty-eight (28) feet or less from the finished grade elevation.
+- (2) The height of detached storage/accessory structures shall be thirty-five (35) feet or less, all detached accessory structures shall be placed behind the front plane of the existing commercial structure.
+This height restriction is applicable to structures that are set back from the property line of not less than fifteen feet from the side property line and not less than twenty feet from the rear property line. - aa.
+Detached accessory structures, with a total square footage of less than Three Hundred (300) square feet and are placed within the allowable ten (10) foot rear setback and ten (10) foot side setback shall have a height restriction of fourteen (14) feet in height or less. - (4) Roof eaves for non-sprinkled buildings shall be twenty-eight (28) feet or less from the finished grade elevation. - (5) Adjustments may be considered for sloped or irregular lots.

 (1) Off-street parking areas shall consist of designated parking spaces and/or centralized parking areas within the commercial building site.
-Parking can extend into the setback area provided it is no closer than 5 feet from the property line.
+Parking can extend into the setback area provided it is no closer than five (5) feet from the property line.
 The minimum number of required off-street parking spaces shall be calculated by the Zoning Administrator and/or Planning and Zoning Commission based upon the criteria presented in Table 3-2 (Below).

 TABLE 3-2 MINIMUM OFF-STREET PARKING REQUIREMENTS COMMERCIAL FACILITIES Type of Commercial Use Standard Motel/Hotel 1 parking space per guest room Inns or Lodges 1 per guest room; 35% of total seating capacity of associated cafe & restaurant operations.
 Medical Clinics 1 per 200 square feet of gross floor area; (total number to be verified by the Wyoming Department of Health.)
 Minimum of three (3) reserved parking spaces for emergency vehicles.
-Veterinary Clinics 1 per 600 square feet of floor space Commercial Offices 1 per 600 square feet of retail floor space Cafes and Restaurants (including fast-food outlets Number of parking spaces shall equal 35% of total seating with seating) capacity Fast-food Outlets (with no seating) 1 per number of employees for average work shift Retail Stores 1 per 600 square feet of retail floor space Self-Storage Facilities 1 per every 2,000 square feet of storage space Commercial Services 1 per 600 square feet of retail floor space Service and Repair Establishments 4 per service bay plus 1 per employee.
+Veterinary Clinics 1 per 600 square feet of floor space Commercial Offices 1 per 600 square feet of retail floor space Cafes and Restaurants (including fast-food outlets with seating) Number of parking spaces shall equal 35% of total seating capacity Fast-food Outlets (with no seating) 1 per number of employees for average work shift Retail Stores 1 per 600 square feet of retail floor space Self-Storage Facilities 1 per every 2,000 square feet of storage space Commercial Services 1 per 600 square feet of retail floor space Service and Repair Establishments 4 per service bay plus 1 per employee.
 Cabinet, plumbing, welding, and steel fabrication shops One parking space every 800 square feet of floor space plus 1 per employee.

-Commercial Recreational Facilities 1 parking space for 25% of the total number of customers that can be served at any give time Private or educational facilities accessible to the general public 1 parking space for every two persons employed.
-The Total parking spaces for facility users shall equal 50 percent of the peak user capacity, as determined by the project architect and/or project engineer.
+TABLE 3-2 MINIMUM OFF-STREET PARKING REQUIREMENTS COMMERCIAL FACILITIES (Continued) Type of Commercial Use Standard Commercial Recreational Facilities 1 parking space for 25% of the total number of customers that can be served at any given time Private or educational facilities accessible to the 1 parking space for every two persons employed.
+The Total general public parking spaces for facility users shall equal 50 percent of the peak user capacity, as determined by the project architect and/or project engineer.